 FOR EXAMPLE: The EUR/JPY pips are valued in Japanese yen.
 USD/CAD pips are in Canadian dollars, and so on.
 Once again, your trading station makes it all easier by doing the math for you.

 As mentioned before, all trades are executed using borrowed money.
 This allows you to take advantage of leverage.
-Leverage of 200:1 allows you to trade with $10,000 in the market by setting aside only $200 as a security deposit.
+Leverage 200:1 for major currency pairs allows you to trade with $10,000 in the market by setting aside only around $50 as a security deposit.
 This means that you can take advantage of even the smallest movements in currencies by controlling more money in the market than you have in your account.

 While leverage can be advantageous in increasing your profits, it can also significantly increase your losses when trading, so it should be used with caution.
 Start trading in small sizes so that you don't take on too much risk.

 Leverage is a double-edged sword.